Find Affordable College Courses

 Gainesville, FL

-University of Florida came in at #10 in this year’s edition of the Best Value Communication & Journalism Schools in the Southeast Region ranking.
-UF is a very large public school located in the city of Gainesville.
+University of Florida ranked #10 on this year’s Best Value Communication & Journalism Schools in the Southeast Region list.
+UF is a very large public school located in the medium-sized city of Gainesville.

 The average tuition and fees for an out-of-state undergraduate student at UF are $28,659 a year.
 Communication & Journalism majors at UF take out an average of $17,433 in student loans while working on their egree.
 This translates to an average monthly loan payment of $238, based on a 10-year repayment plan.